databricks-solutions/power-bi-on-databricks-quickstarts/13. M2M OAuth Credentials Management/README.md

 3. **Apply Credential Updates**
     - Refresh credentials only for the distinct combinations of gateways and data sources identified above.

+## Single Sign-On (SSO) and M2M OAuth authentication

+M2M OAuth authentication should be used for semantic models that use DirectQuery, Import, or Dual storage modes.
+However, if you leverage [Unity Catalog](https://learn.microsoft.com/en-us/azure/databricks/data-governance/unity-catalog/) unified governance features, such as [object level permissions](https://learn.microsoft.com/en-us/azure/databricks/data-governance/unity-catalog/manage-privileges/) and [Row filters and column masks](https://learn.microsoft.com/en-us/azure/databricks/data-governance/unity-catalog/filters-and-masks/), you may want to enable:
+- `Report viewers can only access this data source with their own Power BI identities using DirectQuery` in the dataset's datasource settings
+- or `Use SSO via Azure AD for DirectQuery queries` in a gateway connection's settings.

+Enabling this setting is not supported via the Power BI REST API, therefore not included in the sample code.
+You may want to enable it manually.

+In the case of **Composite models**, that combine **DirectQuery** and **Dual** storage modes, when the SSO option is enabled with M2M OAuth authentication, all data refreshes(scheduled or triggered) of the **Dual** mode tables will use the M2M OAuth credentials, while **DirectQuery** queries will use the report viewers credentials.

 ## Conclusion